StochSS/GillesPy2/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<i>k<sub>d</sub></i><br>
 </p>

-In GillesPy2, a model is expressed as an object having the parent class `Model`.
-Components of the model, such as the reactions, molecular species, and characteristics such as the time span for simulation, are all defined within the subclass definition.
+In GillesPy2, a model is expressed as an object.
+Components, such as the reactions, molecular species, and characteristics such as the time span for simulation, are all defined within the model.
 The following Python code represents our dimerization model using GillesPy2's facility:

 ```python
 def create_dimerization(parameter_values=None):